The Territorial Dispute Over Dokdo

 On July 12, 1953, three Japanese patrol boats (two of which were named the ´Hekura-ho´ and ´Oki-ho´) arrived to stage their typical show of force.
 Upon arriving at Dokdo, the Japanese ships came under mortar fire from the Korean forces on Dokdo.
-The ships returned fire, but the Japanese lost one boat and suffered 16 casualties, including a number of deaths.
+The ships returned fire, but the Japanese lost one boat and suffered 16 casualties.
 Yet another such incident occurred on August 24, 1954.

 The Japanese Foreign Ministry angrily denounced the Korean "illegal actions" in a letter to Seoul on November 30th.
 The Japanese demanded an official apology from the ROK and the removal of the Korean coast guard from the island.
 The Koreans did not give in.
 It was at this time that Japanese right-wing groups discussed plans to assemble an armed reaction force in an effort to "free Takeshima" from the Koreans.
 In the end, this incident only really served to heighten the animosities felt by either side and undoubtedly slowed down rapprochement between Korea and Japan.